bstaletic/std_bot/README.md

 - [ ] Searching with https://en.cppreference.com/w/cpp/symbol_index instead of using their search function for more and better results
 - [ ] Adding other popular frameworks (like boost::)
+- [ ] Recognizing used links even if they're not bound to the token

 ## TL:DR commands